VulpineAmethyst/smeargle.py/readme.txt

 arguments to see what formats are available.

 Changelog:
+0.3.3
+* Added support for palette maps.
+Format is, one per line, 'n=m', where n and m must be integers within the colour range for the format.

+0.3.2
+* Added Linear 4 bits-per-pixel format.

+0.3.1
+* Make supported formats actually work.

 0.3.0
 * Added porygon.py script.
 Linear 1 & 2 and planar 2 bits-per-pixel formats
   are supported.